Lucky Baskhar: Development

-After the success of Vaathi in early 2023, it was reported that Venky Atluri had narrated a script to Dulquer Salmaan which impressed him and the project would be funded by S. Naga Vamsi and Sai Soujanya's Sithara Entertainment, Fortune Four Cinemas and Sikara Studios.
+After the success of Vaathi in early 2023, it was reported that Venky Atluri had narrated a script to Dulquer Salmaan which impressed him and the project would be funded by S. Naga Vamsi and Sai Soujanya's Sithara Entertainment, Fortune Four Cinemas and Sithara Studios.
 The company made a public announcement on 15 May 2023, confirming the project, and also stating that filming would begin the following October and would be released in the Summer (June–August 2024).
 The film's official title, Lucky Bashkar, was announced on 28 July 2023.